kailash-manasarovar/statement/docs/timeline/2026/january.md

 - She didn't disagree.
 - A little later I said, *I believe miracles can save the world*.
 - She said, *yes, but one miracle's not probably going to be enough*.
-- And I said, *well, if miracles exist, and given I'm an example of one, then they must be unlimited*.
+- And I said, *well, if miracles exist, and given I'm an example of one of them, then they must be unlimited*.
-- Any maybe that will save us.
+- Any maybe that fact will save us.